bitwarden/helm-charts/bitwarden-self-host/README.md

 ## Example Deployment on AKS

-Below is an example of deploying this chart on AKS using the Nginx ingress controller and cert-manager to provision the certificate from LetsEncrypt.
+Below is an example of deploying this chart on AKS using various ingress controllers and cert-manager to provision the certificate from LetsEncrypt.

 ### Create namespace in AKS